-- 1. Be designated by a federal entity to provide small business technical assistance services (including federal pass-through funds to state and local entities (i.e., ARPA, MBDA SSBCI funds if proof of source is provided) or a registered 501(c)(3) or 501(c)(6) with a mission to promote the economic empowerment of underserved microbusinesses, small businesses, entrepreneurs, and small nonprofits.
-State funds are not eligible matches for this program.
-Local agreements are an eligible primary match source for this program only if derived from federal pass-through funds. - 2.
+- 1. Be designated by a federal entity to provide small business technical assistance services (including federal pass-through funds to state and local entities (e.g., ARPA, MBDA SSBCI funds if proof of source is provided) or a registered 501(c)(3) or 501(c)(6) with a mission to promote the economic empowerment of underserved microbusinesses, small businesses, entrepreneurs, and small nonprofits.
+State funds are not eligible matches for this Program.
+Federal funds passed through CalOSBA are not eligible for use as TAP match (e.g., SSBCI-TA).
+Local agreements are an eligible primary match source for this Program only if derived from federal pass-through funds. - 2.
 Have an established entrepreneurial or small business development technical assistance program that provides free or low-cost services to California's underserved businesses and entrepreneurs to enable their launch and sustained growth. - 3.
-Applicants must submit an active grant or contract designated by a federal entity or private funding source to administer a small business technical assistance program in California OR a Letter of Intent/Funding Announcement from a funding source stating the Applicant will administer a small business technical assistance program in California by or starting on October 1,

-2023.
-The agreement should extend through the end of the performance period, or the applicant should have a clear plan to spend all funds by the end of their active grant.
+Applicants must submit an active grant or contract designated by a federal entity or private funding source to administer a small business technical assistance program in California OR a Letter of Intent/Funding Announcement from a funding source stating the Applicant will administer a small business technical assistance program in California by or starting on October 1, 2024.
+The agreement must extend through the end of the performance period, or the applicant must have a clear plan to spend all funds by the end of their active grant.
 Extensions or renewals of active grants may be included in the plan to fully exhaust funds.
 Federal pass-through funding is accepted as long as the applicant can demonstrate through an active contract or letter from the funding entity that the funds are from a federal source.
 State and local funding is not an acceptable form of match, per statute.

-- 4. Applicants must have a fiscal agent that is able to receive nonfederal funds and be authorized by a federal entity, or a registered 501(c)(3) or 501(c)(6) with a TAP program-aligned mission, to provide small business technical assistance. - 5.
-SBTAP funds shall not supplant a Center's local cash match.
-However, funding from other state programs may be used as local cash match. - 6.
-Applicants must have a plan of action and commitment to fully draw down all the federal or private funds in their primary agreement with a federal or private funding source during the grant period using local cash match. - 7.
+- 4. Applicants must have a fiscal agent that is able to receive nonfederal funds and be authorized by a federal entity, or a registered 501(c)(3) or 501(c)(6) with a TAP-aligned mission, to provide small business technical assistance. - 5.
+SBTAP funds shall not supplant a Center's local cash match that is required by their funding partner.
+However, funding from other state programs may be used for this type of local cash match. - 6.
+Applicants must have a plan of action and commitment to fully draw down all funds in their primary agreement with a federal or private funding source during the grant period using local cash match, if required by the agreement. - 7.
 Applicants must generate and provide documentation of the local cash match required by the funding partner.
-Alternatively, if the applicant is not a federally contracted small business technical assistance center, the applicant must provide a plan of action for drawing down any match required by those private funding sources using local cash match outside of state funds not described in Section 12100.63 during the award period.

-Applicants may only combine funding from multiple awards if the awards are of the same type (federal awards OR private awards), and if the awards are for the same eligible program (i.e., two federal awards for the same Women's Business Center, or two private awards explicitly for the same small business technical assistance program).
+Applicants may only combine funding from multiple awards if the awards are of the same type (federal awards OR private awards), and if the awards are for the same eligible program (e.g., two federal awards for the same Women's Business Center, or two private awards explicitly for the same small business technical assistance program).
 Federal and private awards may not be combined.
 Centers may not combine more than two funding sources.